Gibson makes 37 saves to help Ducks beat Wild 1-0

 Cramarossa scored for the first time in 16 games 4:38 into the first period.
 Corey Perry's shot from Dubnyk's left side was stopped, but the puck dropped near Dubnyk's feet and Cramarossa alertly tapped it in.

+''It was in the net pretty fast, and that's my job to try tidy up rebounds,'' Dubnyk said. ''But that's why you throw the puck at the net from bad angles.''

 Following the goal, Anaheim went nearly 10 minutes without a shot.
-Gibson had the cushion he needed, though.

 Minnesota had 13 shots on goal in the first period and then peppered Gibson in the second with another 16 shots.
 The Wild outshot the Ducks 37-23 in the game.